 Financing risks exist to the extent that borrowing cannot be realised through changing company or market-related developments or only under unfavourable conditions, which could have a negative effect on further acquisition financing and the earnings position of DKR.
-Should this result in problems with the servicing of current loans, lenders could compel recovery of real estate collateral, and such distress sales could result in significant financial penalties for DKR.
+Should this result in problems with the servicing of current loans, lenders could arrange for compulsory realisations of real estate collateral, and such distress sales could result in significant financial penalties for DKR.